 General Remarks

-The property has been generally well maintained having due regard to its age and nature with fittings on fairly modern lines and the decoration to a reasonable standard.
-A few items were noted during the inspection which are capable of remedy by routine maintenance and repair.
-Aspects of the property are ageing with early upgrading necessary.
+The property has been generally well maintained having due regard to its age and nature with fittings on modern lines and the decoration to a reasonable standard.
+No significant defects were noted during the inspection which would have an effect on value.
+A burn flows through the garden but we were informed by the vendor that the house has never been affected by flooding.

-The property has been altered and extended but works would appear to have been undertaken in excess of 20 years ago.

-Essential Repairs

-None.